nixworks/public/news/2007/06/19/index.md

 ##### Fossil
 ### [ An early fossil proving that the giant panda was once a pygmy is found. ](/news/2007/06/19/an-early-fossil-proving-that-the-giant-panda-was-once-a-pygmy-is-found.md)
-_Context: fossil, pygmy, panda_
+_Context: fossil, panda, pygmy_

 ##### Fiji
 ### [ Fiji's interim government agrees in principle to elections in 2009, following a Pacific Islands Forum assessment, and calls for assistance from the European Union and Pacific nations like Australia for funding. ](/news/2007/06/19/fiji-s-interim-government-agrees-in-principle-to-elections-in-2009-following-a-pacific-islands-forum-assessment-and-calls-for-assistance.md)
-_Context: Pacific Islands Forum, Fiji, 2009, election, European Union_
+_Context: Pacific Islands Forum, European Union, 2009, Fiji, election_

 ##### Papua New Guinea
 ### [ A candidate in the forthcoming Papua New Guinea election is charged with attempted murder of Deputy Prime Minister Don Polye. ](/news/2007/06/19/a-candidate-in-the-forthcoming-papua-new-guinea-election-is-charged-with-attempted-murder-of-deputy-prime-minister-don-polye.md)